Cuba’s Socialist Economy

 After the Revolution Fidel Castro said, “Cuba’s future must necessarily be a future of people of science.”

 Currently there exists a network of over 230 research, development and innovation institutions.
+Today, they employ over 94,000 workers in scientific development.
 Cuba has won seven medals from the World Intellectual Property Organization.

 In the UNESCO 2010 report on science, it was explained that knowledge in Cuba isn’t in private hands – a situation that is almost unique in the world.